RhetTbull/osxphotos/README.md

 - ```movies```: bool; if True, returns movies/videos; default is False
 - ```from_date```: datetime.datetime; if provided, finds photos where creation date >= from_date; default is None
 - ```to_date```: datetime.datetime; if provided, finds photos where creation date <= to_date; default is None
+- ```intrash```: if True, finds only photos in the "Recently Deleted" or trash folder, if False does not find any photos in the trash; default is False

 If more than one of (keywords, uuid, persons, albums,from_date, to_date) is provided, they are treated as "and" criteria.
 E.g.